fskamau/svd/README.md

 # simple video downloader(svd)
-- svd is a simple downloader for common video urls passed as json.
+### A simple downloader for common video urls passed as json.

 ### It can download:
 1. Raw videos e.g example.com/video.mp4